 “There are many ways to hijack political power.
 One of them is to draw state or city legislative districts around large prisons — and pretend that the inmates are legitimate constituents.”—Brent Staples

-Called prison gerrymandering, the practice finds its clearest example in Anamosa, Iowa where a large prison was almost an entire city council district.
+The clearest example of prison gerrymandering comes from the City of Anamosa, Iowa where a large prison was almost an entire city council district.
 Council districts are supposed to contain the same number of people, but basing districts on non-voting non-resident prison populations gives a handful of residents the same political power as thousands of residents elsewhere in the city.

-by Peter Wagner, Aleks Kajstura, Elena Lavarreda, Christian de Ocejo, and Sheila Vennell O'Rourke, March 2010
+by Peter Wagner, Aleks Kajstura, Elena Lavarreda, Christian de Ocejo, and Sheila Vennell O'Rourke

 Preventing prison-based gerrymandering in redistricting: What to watch for

 by Peter Wagner (Prison Policy Initiative) and Brenda Wright (Dēmos)